 The Lavash and the Meze’s goes very well together.
 Everyone enjoyed this particularly when the Lavash is still hot.
 I could eat this entirely as a meal.

 This is it … the $21 per head Padishah’s Platter.
 It came in an delightfully huge platter with food piled high.
-Of course the four of us snickered at the others that we had all this food … but we also know that … More on following page.
-Click here to continue reading
+Of course the four of us snickered at the others that we had all this food … but we also know that … Continue reading